Faculty FAQs

 Why can't I move my class to another room that is empty?

 All classroom changes must be made through your Dean's Office scheduling liaison.
 A classroom may be left empty for a number of reasons including scheduled maintenance or reservations that are planned to take place in that room one or more times during the semester.
 Just because the room is open one day does not mean it will be open the next.
-You may request to switch to another room when you contact your Dean's Office, and the Academic Scheduling Office will be happy to check for any future conflicts.
+You may request to switch to another room when you contact your Dean's Office scheduling liaison, and the Academic Scheduling Office will be happy to check for any future conflicts.
 Please note that unapproved room changes can result in disruptions to instructional time, as the classroom may be assigned to another course or event later in the term.

 Why can't I access my course in Blackboard?